 As financial institutions continue to incorporate new and expanding uses of data into their business models, the threat surface is growing in novel ways.
 With it, the volume of threat intelligence coming at security teams is exploding, making it challenging to sift the signal from the noise.
-We spoke with Koral Anderson, most recently Chief Security Officer (CSO) and now Chief Data Officer (CDO) of Deutsche Bank, about new threat trends and their impact on the business, where automation does and does not fit in to managing cyber threats, and how an increasing part of her job is education.
+We spoke with Koral Anderson, most recently Chief Security Officer (CSO) and Chief Data Officer (CDO) of Deutsche Bank (now with Barclays) about new threat trends and their impact on the business, where automation does and does not fit in to managing cyber threats, and how an increasing part of her job is education.

 New Uses of Data: Opportunities and Threats

 How has cybersecurity in the financial services industry evolved in the last few years?

 Several trends are converging, shifting the way CISOs and cybersecurity teams need to think about evolving threats.
 One is the evolution from credit card theft and retail account takeover/theft to wholesale financial attacks, which forces us to consider how being an account manager, correspondent bank, and/or an intermediary bank for large wholesale institutions plays into this world of much larger and more involved cyber attacks.
 This is exacerbated by the proliferation of connectivity, which makes attribution and defense (both inside the enterprise and across the internet) even more difficult.
 In addition, the number of devices now used to perform financial transactions is exploding, and these must be secured.
 Finally, threat actors are now increasingly both attacking business processes from the inside and targeting clients as a means to attack the business process.
 This shift means that cyber defense has become a shared value proposition and responsibility between institutions and their customers, a new but now fundamental component in the business relationship.

 What are the security implications and business risks of increasing and new uses of data across the financial services industry?